rydmike/flex_color_scheme/README.md

     a preference toggle where they change the tooltip style to their liking.

   * The property `transparentStatusBar` is set to true by default.
-This is used to make to the AppBar one-toned on Android devices, like on iOS devices.
+It is used to make to the AppBar one-toned on Android devices, like on iOS devices.
-    Set it to `false` if you want to restore the default Android design.
+    Set it to `false` if you want to restore the default Android two toned design.

-    > This modification is in current implementation made with an extra call to `SystemChrome.setSystemUIOverlayStyle` to make the
-    statusBarColor transparent.
-The used implementation will be changed when the new AppBarTheme [#71184](https://github.com/flutter/flutter/pull/71184)
-    lands in channel stable
-    that allows us to modify its AnnotatedRegion with a passed in `SystemOverlayStyle`.
-    >
-    > FlexColorScheme also offers a helper that allows us to easily create an annotated region for the system navigation bar that uses the active color scheme and theme mode to make use a correctly colored theme colored background for the active theme.
-    See [example 5](#example-5---full-featured-demo) for an explanation
-    on how to use this.

 ## Appendix A - Built-in Scheme Reference